A Light Shining in the Darkness – Dennis Ormseth reflects on the Christmas Eve and Christmas Day readings.

 Why exactly is this cause for nature’s joy?
 A key linkage between the psalm’s praise and the Gospel for Christmas Eve is in the contrasting metaphors of light and darkness.
 As we noted in comments on Isaiah 7:10-16, the first reading for the Fourth Sunday of Advent, the “darkness” in which people walk, is the “distress and hunger” they experienced looking out on the devastated Earth in a time of warfare between the nations.
 That is to say, the metaphor of “darkness” refers to more than a spiritual or moral condition; it points to the lived experience when the physical landscape has been disordered and its productivity destroyed by human sinfulness.
 So also with regard to the contrasting image of “the light.”
 Here the prospects for the people are reversed.
 As the nation is multiplied, the people rejoice as at the harvest.
 The people are freed from oppression; and the boots of the ‘tramping warriors” and all the bloodied garments of war are to be burned.
 The birth of a child initiates a lasting reign of peace with justice and righteousness.
 The cessation of violent destruction, coupled with the fulfillment of life as embodied in the promised reign of a wise and gracious king.
 All of this comprises the “light shining in the darkness.”

 Borg and Crossan develop the parallel passage from darkness to light exhibited in Luke’s story of Christmas, reading it within the military, economic, political, and ideological contexts of Luke’s writing.
 The Emperor Augustus had brought peace to the lands around the Mediterranean Sea, bringing to a close a generation of civil war between the rival leaders of the Roman Republic.
-It had seemed as if the Empire “was destroying itself and ruining much of the Mediterranean world in the process of its own destruction,” Borg and Crossan comment (p.
+It had seemed as if the Empire “was destroying itself and ruining much of the Mediterranean world in the process of its own destruction,” Borg and Crossan comment (The First Christmas.
+New York: HarperOne, 2009, p.
 61).
 With the great sea battle of Actium, however, the wars were over, and a long period of peace ensued.
 An inscription at Halicarnassus on the Aegean coast lauded Caesar Augustus, proclaiming that “land and sea are at peace and the cities flourish with good order, concord and prosperity.”

 The false character of this imperial peace is suggested, however, by how the Roman legions enforced that peace in Palestine around the time of the birth of Jesus.
 Upon the death of Herod the Great in 4 BCE, Jewish rebels in several places rose to throw off Roman rule.
 A rebellion at Sepphoris, capital of Galilee and just a few miles north of Nazareth, was put down with typical violence.
 Roman legions from Syria captured the city, burnt it, and enslaved its inhabitants.
 What happened elsewhere no doubt became the fate of people from Sepphoris as well, Borg and Crossan suggest: “either there was timely flight to hiding places well known to the local peasantry, or its males were murdered, its females raped, and its children enslaved.
 If they escaped, the little they had would be gone when they returned home, because, as another rebel said, when you had nothing, the Romans took even that.
 ‘They make a desert and call it peace.’”
 Borg and Crossan speculate that Jesus would have been told the story of this destruction by his mother Mary, perhaps to help him understand why his father had disappeared.